Stock Market

 Secular Stock Market P/E

 The preceding secular bull ended with the market valuation (P/E) at levels twice as high as all previous secular bulls.
 That meant that this secular bear had twice as much ground to cover.
-The last twelve and a half years have deflated the bubble, but the market still remains at levels consistent with secular bear starts.
+The current secular bear market started to deflate the bubble, but the market still remains at or above levels consistent with secular bear starts.

 Updated